Leeds International Festival of Ideas

 Leeds International Festival is the UK’s leading metropolitan celebration of new ideas and innovation.
 The festival invites the world’s leading creators, thought-leaders and pioneers to Leeds to disseminate new ideas and discuss the world of tomorrow.

 Leeds International Festival was launched in 2017 by Leeds Business Improvement District.
 The festival aims to fill a gap in the city (and wider country) for a vibrant and dynamic festival centred around idea generation and discussion.
 One that could boldly confront the challenges of the 21st century and help us navigate through one of the most critical anchor points in human history.

-As well as bringing in international speakers, the festival also celebrates the unshakeable creative spirit and rich cultural diversity of Leeds, by providing a platform for local creators and thinkers to showcase experimental new works and ideas.
+As well as bringing in international speakers, the festival also celebrated the unshakeable creative spirit and rich cultural diversity of Leeds, by providing a platform for local creators and thinkers to showcase experimental new works and ideas.

-Alumni speakers of the festival include Helen Sharman CMG OBE, the first Briton in space; winter olympic gold medal winner Amy Williams; author Matt Hague; and biologist and broadcaster Professor Alice Roberts.
+Alumni speakers of the festival include Helen Sharman CMG OBE, the first Briton in space; winter olympic gold medal winner Amy Williams; author Matt Haig; and biologist and broadcaster Professor Alice Roberts.
 As well as pioneering creatives such as Yves Tumor, Matty Bovan, and Mykki Blanco.

 During L19, the Leeds Corn Exchange was transformed into a mesmerising large-scale audio visual installation, created in collaboration between design studio Flat-e, and electronic music artist Daniel Avery.

 We are Generation Future

 The theme for 2020 was Generation Future.
 Faced with the urgent need for political, economic, environmental, societal and technological innovation, L20 asked speakers, performers, and audiences to consider the future.
 How do our everyday actions impact what is to come?
 How can the Generation of Today make sure there is a world for the Generation of Tomorrow?